-Equal Educational Opportunities Act of 1974 Coordinator: Daniel Birolini 1-781-871-1122
+Equal Educational Opportunities Laws

-This federal statute prohibits states from denying equal educational opportunities to an individual based on certain protected classifications including national origin.
+Coordinator: Daniel Birolini, 1-781-871-1122 Equal Educational Opportunities Act of 1974 This federal statute prohibits states from denying equal educational opportunities to an individual based on certain protected classifications including national origin.
 It specifically prohibits denying equal educational opportunities by failing to take appropriate action to overcome language barriers that impede equal participation by its students in its instructional programs.
 (20 USC S1203(f)

 Mass.
-General Laws CH.76, S5 (also known as Chapter 622) Coordinator: Michael Oates 1-781-878-7228 This state law provides that "no person shall be excluded from or discriminated against in admission to a public school of any town, or in obtaining the advantages, privileges and courses of study of such public school on account of race, color, sex, gender identity, religion, national origin, or sexual orientation.
+General Laws CH.76, S5 (also known as Chapter 622) Coordinator: Michael Oates, 1-781-878-0786 This state law provides that "no person shall be excluded from or discriminated against in admission to a public school of any town, or in obtaining the advantages, privileges and courses of study of such public school on account of race, color, sex, gender identity, religion, national origin, or sexual orientation.

-McKinney-Vento Homeless Assistance Program Homeless Liaison: Keith Guyette 1-781-878-0786
+Homeless Education Liaison: Michael Oates, 1-781-878-0786 McKinnev-Vento Homeless Assistance Program